-Without the worry of placing a bulky engine in the hood or a driving system inside, the interior will be a completely new space.
+With no more worrying about stowing a bulky engine in the hood or a drive system inside, the cabin will be a whole new space.

 The concept of vehicle as a carrier will change a lot, and we will move on to the concept of the vehicle as a "mobile housing unit".
 A new room in our home, but self-propelled.
 A place that takes us wherever we want to go, while we continue to relax or work remotely, as if we were still at home.

 Public transportation will also change shape considerably: from the logic of the bus to that of the "Pod", of the passenger capsule.
 Autonomous vehicles will have limited space for the same capacity, and extreme maneuverability to easily cross all city areas, even the narrowest streets or areas adjacent to pedestrian areas.